PharosVPN — Platform Design

 - Dumb nodes.
 A compromised VPN node must not yield control of the fleet.
 Nodes act only on cryptographically validated instructions.

-- Operate with the controller offline.
-If the controller is down, every node keeps serving existing tunnels indefinitely.
-Control plane, not data-plane dependency.
+- Survive a controller outage.
+The controller is always-on and continuously reconciles the fleet, but it is a control-plane, not a data-plane, dependency: if it is briefly unavailable, every node keeps serving existing tunnels indefinitely.
 The same applies to clients: a client connects from cached profiles when the account service is unreachable.

 - The controller never holds usable user secrets.
 User profiles are end-to-end encrypted; a controller compromise yields ciphertext, not profiles.